Risograph Effect

 • palette direction

-• tone settings
+• tone lift

 • print variation